pbelmann/cwl_tutorial/README.md

 # CWL Tutorial Short Read Assembler  **DRAFT**

 This tutorial shows how to create a cwl based biobox of your tool.
-The procedure consists of three steps.
+The procedure consists of four steps.

 **1.Dockerize your Tool**